-ROSES 2021: Land-Cover/Land-Use Change:SARI Synthesis CFDA 43.001
+ROSES 2021: Land-Cover/Land-Use Change: SARI Synthesis CFDA 43.001 dates and topics.

-The National Aeronautics and Space Administration (NASA) Science Mission Directorate (SMD) released its annual omnibus Research Announcement (NRA), Research Opportunities in Space and Earth Sciences (ROSES) - 2021 (OMB Approval Number 2700-0092, CFDA Number 43.001) on February 12, 2021.
-In this case "omnibus" means that this NRA has many individual program elements, each with its own due dates and topics.
 All together these cover the wide range of basic and applied supporting research and technology in space and Earth sciences supported by SMD.
 Awards will be made as grants, cooperative agreements, contracts, and inter- or intra-agency transfers, depending on the nature of the work proposed, the proposing organization, and/or program requirements.
 However, most extramural research awards deriving from ROSES will be grants, and many program elements of ROSES specifically exclude contracts, because contracts would not be appropriate for the nature of the work solicited.
 The typical period of performance for an award is three years, but some programs may allow up to five years and others specify shorter periods.
-In most cases, organizations of every type, Government and private, for profit and not-forprofit, domestic and foreign (with some caveats), may submit proposals without restriction on teaming arrangements.
+In most cases, organizations of every type, Government and private, for profit and not-for-profit, domestic and foreign (with some caveats), may submit proposals without restriction on teaming arrangements.
 Tables listing the program elements and due dates, the full text of the ROSES-2021 solicitation, and the "Summary of Solicitation" as a stand-alone document, may all be found NSPIRES at http://solicitation.nasaprs.com/ROSES2021